mstksg/phys108L/src/lab09.md

 completely.
 For the first time in Physics 108, we have stepped into the world of *time*, and time-dependence.

-Some of you might have noticed that time was completely absent from all of the other major concepts so far, which is a bit unusual considering that the first section of Physics 107 completely revolves around time, in kinematics.
+Some of you might have noticed that time has been conspicuously absent from all of the other major concepts so far, which is a bit unusual considering that the first section of Physics 107 (kinematics) completely revolves around time.

 Well, it took us a while, but our dear friend [Father Time][] is back ... and here to stay, for the rest of the semester.